sean-clayton/two-swords/chapters/backmatter.typ

 the git repo hosting (GitHub), automated CI/CD (GitHub Actions), and the publishing platform (itch.io).

+#large-title[#heading(
+    level: 2,
-#large-title[#heading(level: 2, outlined: false, bookmarked: false)[Credits]]
+    outlined: false,
+    bookmarked: false,
+  )[Acknowledgments & Inspiration]]

 - *Yochai Gal* for Cairn.
-- *Goblin Law of Gaming* for the magic system.
+- *Goblin Law of Gaming* for the magic system, and *Yochai Gal* for the Cairn conversion.
+- *Sage LaTorra* and *Adam Koebel* for Dungeon World, which inspired NPC and settlement creation.

 #large-title[#heading(level: 2, outlined: false, bookmarked: false)[COPYING]]

+Anyone found illegally copying or redistributing the content I've created without my permission or consent will be a mighty good friend of mine.

-All aspects protected by copyright within this document is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA) license.
+For those that believe that the law should be followed, my content is available to you under the Creative Commons Attribution-ShareAlike 4.0 International (CC-BY-SA) license.
+This document was built with software that is open source that is available under the GNU Affero Public License (AGPL).

 If you are just wanting to copy from the content of this document, you only need to follow the CC-BY-SA license (COPYING-CC-BY-SA).

-This document was built with software that is open source and available under the GNU Affero Public License (AGPL)---if you are copying the software that created this document, you need to follow the AGPL (COPYING-AGPL).
+If you are copying the software that created this document, you need to follow the AGPL (COPYING-AGPL).